 When Rivera was twenty years old, he was granted a scholarship to study in Europe.
 In Madrid he enrolled at The San Fernando Academy; he remained in Europe for twenty years, traveling extensively and experimenting with the modern painting styles of the early twentieth century.

-On view in the main Rivera gallery from his years in Europe is “El picador”, 1909, painted in a manner that would correspond to Spanish Realism.
+On view in the main Rivera gallery from his years in Europe is “El picador”, 1909, painted in a way that would correspond to Spanish Realism.
 It is a large-format oil painting depicting a key member of a bullfighting team.
 In this early painting Rivera’s style is already in evidence.

 Also on view is “The Mathematician”, from 1918.
 This work reflects Rivera’s experimentation with the advanced artistic trends of the moment, particularly the Post-Impressionism of Paul Cézanne.
 In the portrait of René Paresce, Rivera searched for a new style.
 Later works belonging to the style of the Mexican School include “The Flowered Canoe”, 1931; “The Family”, 1934; and the well-known “La Tehuana, Portrait of Dolores Olmedo”, 1955.

 In what was the chapel of the former Hacienda de La Noria can be seen the sketches for the murals that Rivera later painted at the University of Chapingo; “The Execution of Maximilian of Habsburg”, 1935, a sketch that later was a mural at the National Palace; and Frozen Assets, 1931, the only fresco included in this collection and one of the modules Rivera produced for his retrospective exhibition in New York.